You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 You already have seen how you can use unfinished auctions for price targets.

-Another option is to trail your stop until it’s hit.
+Another option is to trail your stop until you’re taken out.
 You can drop down to a shorter time frame and trail your stops behind large imbalances and high volume areas as seen above.

 Footprint Chart Software

-It’s time for you to get your hands dirty and start trying footprint charts for yourself!
+It’s time for you to get your hands dirty by trying footprint charts for yourself!
 Below are a number of options to consider for footprint charting platforms.

 Market Delta – Who better to start with than the founders of the footprint chart.
 A number of brokers provide Market Delta for free when you open an account.
 Market Delta is known as one of the best footprint charting softwares on the market.